 Welcome!

-I enjoy bringing guest speakers into class and going on field trips with the class and so am grateful to all those who give their time to do this.
+For my in person classes I enjoy inviting guest speakers and going on field trips and so am grateful to all those who give their time to do this.
 I also want to thank Jill, Susan, and Janice at the Kansas Agricultural and Leadership Program (KARL).
 My participation in https://karlprogram.com/ has facilitated networking to provide these opportunities to students.

 I also enjoy reading about teaching innovations in the agricultural and applied economics field at https://www.aetrjournal.org/ and have incorporated materials from their publications into class.
 Personally, I have published about an experiential client-based project in the NACTA Journal, another great resource for agricultural instructors.
 This particular article is available at https://www.nactateachers.org/attachments/article/2816/15.%20Kaminski.pdf.